NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 ## GeneratedSurfacePlugin

-Plugin that generates tiled surface geometry from a tiling scheme, without loading any image data.
-Intended to be paired with `ImageOverlayPlugin` which handles image fetching and texturing separately.
+Plugin that generates tiled surface geometry from a tiling scheme, optionally loading image overlay data.

-The tiling scheme and projection are derived from a provided overlay or image source.
+The tiling scheme and projection are derived from a provided overlay.
 If the source's projection is cartographic (any EPSG scheme), the plugin supports both planar and ellipsoidal geometry via the `shape` option.